jelly-liu/EOSS/README.md

 --support resource[CRUD]
 --support menu tree[CRUD]
 ------------ shiro feature support ------------
+--sppport custom AntPathMatcher, not care about capital or lower case, EossAntPathMatcher
---support MD5 HashedCredentialsMatcher
+--support MD5 hashed with salt, HashedCredentialsMatcher
---support RolesOrAuthorizationFilter
---support PermsOrAuthorizationFilter
+--support RolesOrAuthorizationFilter, work with EossAntPathMatcher
+--support PermsOrAuthorizationFilter, work with EossAntPathMatcher
 --support dynamic edit FilterChainDefinitions on line, do not need relogin or restart tomcat
 --support refresh Authentication cache, when update user or role, do not need relogin or restart tomcat
---support Redis and Guava CacheManager
+--support not, now only supper MemCache, in the future, will support Redis and Guava CacheManager
---support sessionManager and sessionDAO and cacheManager
+--support not, sessionManager and sessionDAO and cacheManager
---support or logic between all filter of one rule which configued in [urls] section, need open by manual

 # ScreenShot
 ![ScreenShot1](https://github.com/jelly-liu/EOSS/blob/master/ScreenShot1.png "ScreenShot1")